Quickstart

 Step 1: Open Kilo Code

-Click the Kilo Code icon () in the VS Code Primary Side Bar (vertical bar on the side of the window) to open the chat interface.
-If you don't see the icon, verify the extension is installed and enabled.
+Click the Kilo Code icon in the VS Code Primary Side Bar to open the chat panel.
+If you don't see the icon, verify the extension is installed.

 Step 2: Type Your Task

-Type a clear, concise description of what you want Kilo Code to do in the chat box at the bottom of the panel.
-Examples of effective tasks:
+Type a clear, concise description of what you want Kilo Code to do in the chat box.
+The same examples work here:

 - "Create a file named